timeplus-io/proton/examples/onebrc/README.md

 ## Programming Language Shootout
 There was plenty of interest from other programming language communities.
 It wasn't long before the challenge turned into a programming language shootout: to see which programming language could produce the fastest solution, even though only solutions written in Java would be accepted for judging.

-Highly optimized solutions for the challenge were written in a wide variety of languages including C, C++, C#, Dart, Elixir, Erlang, Go, Haskell, JavaScript, Lua, Perl, Python, R, Rust, Scala, Swift, Zig and even less popular programming languages like COBOL and Crystal.
+Highly optimized solutions for the challenge were written in a wide variety of languages including C, C++, C#, Dart, Elixir, Erlang, Go, Haskell, JavaScript, Kotlin, Lua, Perl, Python, R, Ruby, Rust, Scala, Swift, Zig and even less popular programming languages like COBOL, Crystal and Fortran.

 ## Query Languages Shootout
 Query languages were not left out.
 Solutions were shared in multiple SQL dialects.
-There was also an attempt written in KDB/Q—an SQL-like, general-purpose programming language built on top of KDB+.
+There was also an attempt written in KDB/Q[^8]—an SQL-like, general-purpose programming language built on top of KDB+.
 This isn't surprising since query languages shine really well in data aggregation tasks.

 Solutions were shared in the multiple SQL dialects, including:
-* ClickHouse SQL
+* ClickHouse SQL[^a][^2]
-* Databend Cloud SQL
+* Databend Cloud SQL[^7]
-* DuckDB SQL
+* DuckDB SQL[^1]
-* MySQL SQL
+* MySQL SQL[^6]
+* Oracle SQL[^5]
-* Postgres SQL
+* Postgres SQL[^2]
-* Snowflake SQL
+* Snowflake SQL[^4]
+* TinyBird SQL[^3]